-- 1. Off-street parking and loading and/or unloading shall be provided in accordance with ARTICLES 5 and 6 of this ordinance. - 2.
-No outdoor storage of any objectionable material (Useable or waste) shall be permitted in this zone except within enclosed containers. - 3.
+1. Off-street parking and loading and/or unloading shall be provided in accordance with ARTICLES 5 and 6 of this ordinance.

+- 2. No outdoor storage of any objectionable material (Useable or waste) shall be permitted in this zone except within enclosed containers. - 3.
 No lighting shall be permitted which would glare from this zone onto any street, road, highway, deeded right-of-way or into any adjacent property. - 4.
 Where any yard of any conditional use permitted in this zone abuts property in a single family zone, a ten (10) foot wide screening area as regulated by SECTION 3.18 of this ordinance shall be required. - 5.
 No motor vehicle which is abandoned, nonfunctional, in a state of disrepair, or lacking in a valid license, shall be stored in excess of seventy-two (72) hours unless it is in a completely enclosed building.
 Vehicles with three (3) or more axles; any trailer with three (3) or more axles; any commercial, industrial, and/or similar type trailer used for storage; and any similar type equipment which is motorized, abandoned, nonfunctional, or in a state of disrepair shall not be permitted outside of a completely enclosed building on any lot or parcel of land.
 Any agricultural implement and/or similar type equipment or apparatus which is abandoned, nonfunctional, or in a state of disrepair shall not be permitted outside of a completely enclosed building on any lot or parcel of land.
-Any agricultural implement and/or similar type equipment or apparatus which is abandoned, nonfunctional, or in a state of disrepair shall not be permitted outside of a completely enclosed building on any lot or parcel of section 3.24 of this ordinance for regulations pertaining to parking or storing of semitractors, tractors, panel trucks, buses, motor homes, campers vehicles with three (3) or more axles, trailers, mobile homes, campers, inoperable vehicles, and other similar types of equipment.) - 6.
+(See SECTION 3.24 of this ordinance for regulations pertaining to parking or storing of semi-tractors, tractors, panel trucks, buses, motor homes, campers vehicles with three (3) or more axles, trailers, mobile homes, campers, inoperable vehicles, and other similar types of equipment.) - 6.
 No heavy construction or industrial equipment or machinery, including but not limited to, bobcats, backhoes, bulldozers, track hoes, front end loaders, earthmovers, and the like, shall be stored in this zone, regardless of whether the equipment or machinery is operable or inoperable, regardless of whether it can be stored in an enclosed area, and regardless of whether it can be stored in an area in which its view is obstructed from neighbors or the public.